 I welcome the Minister to the House.
 I believe that my colleague and friend, Senator Norris, called a quorum in order to ensure that there was a sufficient number of Senators present for this important Bill.
 I am grateful to him for doing so because it enabled me to get here in time for the start of the debate.

 On behalf of the Labour Party, I am delighted to welcome this important Bill and the practical and compassionate reform of the Constitution it proposes.
 Like other Senators, I acknowledge the work of the Minister for Culture, Heritage and the Gaeltacht, Deputy Madigan, in highlighting the need for this reform and taking the initiative on it.
 As Senators are aware, the amendment proposed in the Bill would, if passed, delete the first paragraph of the current text of Article 41.3.2° of the Constitution and the requirement that spouses must have lived apart for at least four out of the previous five years before seeking a divorce.
-Like Senator Ruane, I was struck by the argument of my colleague, Professor David Kenny.
-Perhaps we ought to be more bold in seeking to amend the Constitution.
+Like Senator Ruane, I was struck by the argument of my colleague, Dr. David Kenny.
+Perhaps we ought to be bolder in seeking to amend the Constitution.
 It might have been preferable - I will not put it any more strongly than that at present - to have simply put forward an amendment in line with that on the eighth amendment last year which would enable the Oireachtas to make provision for dissolution of marriage without specifying particular aspects.
 I make that point somewhat tentatively because I very much support the current text of paragraph (iii) of the article, which requires that the court ensure that proper provision is made for spouses and children.
 That is an important text.
 Nevertheless, we should be able to provide in law for clean-break divorces, whether through legislation and the current text of the Constitution or through amending the Constitution.
 That need is increasingly pressing.
 I listened to the comments of Senator Colm Burke about delay of the court processes and so on.
 We should be able to provide for that issue.